 We always must rule out health issues prior to labeling them behavior problems.

 Learning how to properly diagnose your dog's behaviors accurately so we can develop a training plan that will actually work.
 So many times owners and professional trainers alike don't take the time or have the knowledge to properly diagnose the multitude of behavior challenges that arise.

-The way we feel about our dog and their behaviors.
+This critical step takes a hard look at the way we feel about and talk about our dog and their behaviors.
 As well as the way the dog feels about the training.

 Imagine the type of sessions you'll have with your dog if you go into it thinking they are being "jerks" or "just stubborn".

 Utilizing the resources, environments and objects around you in order to manage your dog's behavior.

 All of these things can happen prior to training.
 Imagine putting yourself ahead of the game everyday.
 That's what management allows you to do.

 6. APPLIED BEHAVIOR ANALYSIS